The International Baccalaureate Diploma Programme

 The International Baccalaureate® (IB) Diploma Programme (DP) is for students aged 16-19.The programme aims to develop students who have excellent breadth and depth of knowledge – students who flourish physically, intellectually, emotionally and ethically.

-We are expecting to start offering the program next school year (2020-21), starting with a first cohort of students studying the first year of the program.
+We will start offering the program next school year (2021-22), starting with a first cohort of students studying the first year of the program.

 The International Baccalaureate® Diploma Programme is recognized by universities world wide.
 Evidence suggests that higher rates of DP students go on to university and higher education study than non-IB students.